 Malware and data breaches aren’t always things you can control.
 However, ensuring that you surf the web safely with your smartphone is very much within your power, and it’s an area where people using mobile banking often fall down.

 Whenever you bank remotely, you should do so over 100% secure connections.
 You don’t want to transmit account details over networks that are vulnerable to hackers under any circumstances.

 Unfortunately, that’s exactly what millions of people are doing this very moment.

-A huge proportion of public wifi networks are unsecured, meaning that almost anyone can hijack their routers or interpose themselves between the user and the network router.
+A considerable proportion of public wifi networks are unsecured, meaning that almost anyone can hijack their routers or interpose themselves between the user and the network router.
 This could be at your local coffee shop or an airport.
-Either way, it presents huge risks for mobile banking.
+Either way, it presents enormous risks for mobile banking.

 If you bank via unsecured wifi, don’t be surprised to become a victim of fraud.
 It’s not safe, and the dangers can be mitigated via tools like VPNs, so why take the risk?